umts/parking-map/README.md

 # Parking Map

-Interactive parking map of the University of Massachusetts Amherst campus.
+Interactive parking map for the University of Massachusetts Amherst campus

 ## Development